OPERA-Cal-Val/DSWx-HLS-Requirement-Verification/README.md

 3. For local `git diff`, use `nbdiff --ignore-id` as cell ids are required and updated on each change for newer versions of nbformat.
 Github will provide a prettier way of viewing notebook differences.
 4. Run `pytest .` in this repository to ensure working of the notebooks.
 We do not use github actions (yet).
 5. Have another member review.
+6. Make sure you don't commit to `out/` directory unless you want to share your results with the larger PST team.
+You can manually add / commit files with git.

 <!--
 3. Make sure to run before you commit: